Patient-Reported Outcomes – Orthopedic (Hip & Knee)

-We are working in partnership with the Ministry of Health and Long-Term Care to expand patient-reported outcomes collection to orthopedic procedures.
-This involves facilitating the collection of data from people having orthopedic (elective hip or knee) surgery.
+We are working in partnership with the Ministry of Health to expand patient-reported outcomes collection to orthopedic procedures.
+This involves facilitating the collection of data from people having elective hip or knee replacement (orthopedic) surgery.

-By filling out a short electronic survey, orthopedic surgery patients can report on their pain, functional status, overall quality of life and orthopedic care.
+By filling out a short survey, patients can report on their pain, functional status, overall quality of life and orthopedic care.

 Patient-reported outcomes are also systematically collected across cancer clinics in Ontario.
-Visit Cancer Care Ontario to learn more.
+Visit the Patient Reported Outcomes and Symptom Management Program to learn more.

 - To measure and collect data on the pain, functional status and overall quality of life of individuals undergoing hip and knee replacement surgery

 - To use collected data to assess surgical outcomes in accordance with the Quality-Based Procedure for orthopedic patients, as overseen by the Ministry of Health